 - How do you allocate an object in Java?

+- The new keyword

 - What do you do when you are finished with object?

+- Nothing, you just stop using it

-- JVM provides garbage collection
+- How?
+JVM provides garbage collection

 - Counts references to objects, when refs== 0 can reuse

+- How do you allocate heap memory in C?

+- The malloc, calloc, and realloc functions

+- What do you do when you're finished with the memory?

+- You free it manually with the free function
-- C does not have garbage collection

-- Must explicitly manage memory
+- C doesn't have garbage collection!
+Must explicitly manage memory.

+- The power is yours!